purv-ctrl/Hello-World/README.md

 # 👋 Hi, I’m Purv Patel

 ## 🚀 About Me
-- 🎓 I’m a student at JG University (Semester 4)
+- 🎓 I’m a student at SVGU University (Semester 5)
 - 💻 I’m passionate about **Web Development, Programming, and AI Tools**
 - 📚 Currently learning **Java, Python, and ASP.NET**
 - 🎯 Goal: To build professional projects and contribute to open-source